jeffoconnorau/AGMPowerCLI/UsageExamples.md

 The best way to create the syntax for this command, at least for the first time you run it,  simply run the **New-AGMLibGCEConversion** command without any parameters.
 This starts what we called *guided mode* which will help you create the command.
-The guided menus will appear in roughly the same order as the menus appear in the AGM Web GUI.
+The guided menus will appear in roughly the same order as the menus appear in the Web GUI.
 The end result is you wil get two choices:

 1. Print out a simple command